mbecker20/komodo/lib/monitor_client/README.md

 with this crate you can leverage all the functionality of monitor through rust code. for example, you can...

- - create and manage complex deployment cycles
+ - create and manage complex deployments
  - execute builds on specific schedules
  - monitor server stats programatically
  - program response actions to monitor updates sent over websocket